serhii-londar/open-source-mac-os-apps/README.md

 - [ProfilesManager](https://github.com/shaojiankui/ProfilesManager) - Apple iOS/macOS Provisioning Profiles management,.provisionprofile, .mobileprovision files manager tool for mac. ![ObjectiveCIcon]
 - [AppStoreReviewTimes](https://github.com/arbel03/AppStoreReviewTimes) - An iOS open source project for the great site that gives you indication about the average iOS / MacOS app stores review times. ![SwiftIcon]
 - [iSimulator](https://github.com/wigl/iSimulator) - iSimulator is a GUI utility to control the Simulator, and manage the app installed on the simulator. ![ObjectiveCIcon]
+- [Brisk](https://github.com/br1sk/brisk) - A macOS app for submitting radars. ![SwiftIcon]
+- [calabash-launcher](https://github.com/xing/calabash-launcher) - iOS Calabash Launcher is a macOS app that helps you run and manage Calabash tests on your Mac. ![SwiftIcon]

 #### Web development